The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Description of Algorithms

-\textbf{BiC}~\cite{wu2019large} builds on the previous continual learning baselines, where exemplar memory and distillation loss are used to prevent catastrophic forgetting.
-The paper identifies that the FC layer is significantly more biased towards the current training data.
-As a resolution, the authors propose a bias correction layer, where two bias parameters $\alpha$ and $\beta$ are learned for the new classes at each learning exposure.
-Specifically, the model is first trained with exemplar memory, standard cross entropy loss and distillation loss.
-In the second stage, the convolutional layers and the FC layer are frozen, and the two bias parameters are estimated using a small validation dataset.
-BiC uses the standard softmax with cross entropy loss to optimize the bias parameters.
-We adapted the PyToch implementation of BiC~\footnote{https://github.com/sairin1202/BIC} to work on our setting.

-\textbf{GDumb}~\cite{prabhugdumb} is a simple algorithm that randomly selects exemplars and performs training on the exemplar set only.
+\textbf{GDumb}~\cite{prabhugdumb} is an algorithm that randomly selects exemplars and performs training on the exemplar set only.
 At each learning exposure, the model is trained from scratch on the exemplar set, in which each category is represented with the same number of samples.
 GDumb utilizes the standard cross-entropy loss and classifies using the network outputs.
-We used our PyTorch implementation of GDumb so that we can compare the different algorithms using the same backbone architecture.
+We used our PyTorch implementation of GDumb with ResNet18 initialized randomly as the feature extractor.

-Following~\cite{stojanov2019incremental}, we train the model with ILSVRC-2014 pre-trained ResNet34.
-The input images are resized to resolution $224\times 224$.
-For the single exposure case, all the training samples from a subset of categories are present to the learners at each learning exposure.
-Specifically, for CIFAR-100, the CL models learn on 1 category at a time and for iNaturalist-2019, 10 categories are present to the CL models at each learning exposure.
-For repeated exposures on CIFAR-60, we sample with replacement 100 training images at each learning exposure.
-Each class is repeated 50 times, resulting in a total of 3000 learning exposures on 60 classes of the CIFAR-100 dataset.